bad-the-wh/rails-technical-test/README.md

 - Etc...

 ## Submission
-Create a git repo with free access and send us your link via mail
+Create a git repo with free access and send us your link via email

+Remember you can send back your work even if requirements are not respected